tdauth/dmdf/README.md

 ## Release Process <a name="release_process"></a>
 To update the translations always add English translations to the file `maps/Talras/war3map_en.wts`.
 To update all translations automatically use wc3trans from the [wc3lib](https://github.com/tdauth/wc3lib) project.
-The script `src/Scripts/jenkins/dmdf_translation.sh` contains everything.
+The script `src/Scripts/jenkins/dmdf_translation.sh` contains everything to automatically update the translations of all maps.

 On Windows the project is expected in the directory `F:/Projekte/dmdf`.
 On Windows the release process consists of the following steps:
+* Create the English archive War3Mod.mpq into the directory `mpq\en` in the project folder.
+It consists of the content of the folders `archive` and `archive_en` from the project folder.
+This step could be automated by an MPQ tool in the future.
-* Create the archive War3Mod.mpq from the directory `archive` in the project folder.
+* Create the German archive War3Mod.mpq into the directory `mpq\de` in the project folder.
+It consists of the content of the folders `archive` and `archive_de` from the project folder.
+This step could be automated by an MPQ tool in the future.
 * Export the latest object data from the map `maps/Karte 1 - Talras.w3x` and import it into all other maps (if they use custom Doodads, only import the other parts).
+This step could be automated by an MPQ tool in the future.
+* Extract all unmodified map scripts from all maps in the folder `maps` into their corresponding map script folders like the file `maps/Talras/war3map.j`.
+This step could be automated by an MPQ tool in the future.
 * Save ALL maps with the latest object data and code version.
 Use `src/Scripts/savemaps.bat` to save the maps automatically.
 Make sure that the script saves the maps without the "--debug" option for a release.
 Make sure that no syntax errors are shown anymore and it is saved successfully.
 Warning: The script uses the exported map scripts of all maps.
 If they are outdated (files like `maps/Talras/war3map.j`), they have to be extracted from the maps after saving them without the JassHelper enabled.
 * Run the script `src/Scripts/makereleasemaps.bat`.
 This script creates all German release versions of the maps and prepares the English ones.
 * Open the prepared English maps (for example in `maps/releases/Arena/Arena<version>.w3x`) with an MPQ editor and replace the file war3map.wts in the archive by the file from the same directory.
-This could be automated by an MPQ tool in the future.
+This step could be automated by an MPQ tool in the future.
 * After having done this for ALL maps run the script `src/Scripts/makeenglishreleasemaps.bat` which creates the English optimized release maps.
-* Open the German campaign `TPoF10de.w3n` and replace all chapters by the maps from `maps/releases` (for example `TL.w3x`) and save it.
+* Import the latest campaign object data ([ObjectDataCampaign.w3o](./maps/ObjectDataCampaign.w3o)) into all optimized campaign release maps in the folder `maps/releases` (for example `TL.w3x`) and save it.
+It contains one minor difference for detecting the singleplayer campaign mode during the game.
+TODO is this even possible after optimizing the maps already???
-* Open the English campaign `TPoF10en.w3n` and replace all chapters by the maps from `maps/releases/en` (for example `TL.w3x`) and save it.
-* Execute the NSIS script `src/Scripts/installer.nsi` to create the installer.
+* Execute the NSIS script `src/Scripts/installer_en.nsi` to create the English installer.
 It includes the development files.
+* Execute the NSIS script `src/Scripts/installer_de.nsi` to create the German installer.
+It includes the development files.

 Each map can be optimized using some standard routines.
 First of all the wc3lib can be used (wc3object) to drop all object data modifications which are not required anymore.
 This can happen when a hero ability is change to a unit ability but some hero only fields are still changed.
 This optimization reduces the number of strings which have to be translated or optimized later.

-Besides all object data fields which are for the World Editor only can be optimized.
+Besides, all object data fields which are for the World Editor only can be optimized.
 These are usually editor only suffixes.
 The number of modifications (size of the object data) and string entries will be reduced by this which should improve the loading speed of the map.

 ## Trigger Editor Integration <a name="trigger_editor_integration"></a>
 Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code.